Azure-Samples/ms-identity-javascript-react-tutorial/6-AdvancedScenarios/3-call-api-acrs/README.md

 1. Browse `http://localhost:3000` and sign-in.
 1. Select **TodoList** page and perform the operations.
-    - If an operation was saved for a certain authContext and there is a CA policy configured and enabled, the user will be redirected to Azure AD and ask to perform the required step(s) like MFA.
+    - If an operation was saved for a certain authContext and there is a CA policy configured and enabled, the user will be redirected to Microsoft Entra ID and ask to perform the required step(s) like MFA.

 > :information_source: Did the sample not work for you as expected?
 Then please reach out to us using the [GitHub Issues](../../../../issues) page.